everpress-co/mailster/readme.txt

 * fixed: warning on dashboard
 * improved: order by status now respects timestamps of campaigns.
 * fixed: prevent URL hijacking by only allowing links from either the same domain or explicitly in the campaign.
+* enabled: honeypot mechanism as the bug in Chrome has been fixed

 = Version 2.4.15 =